ultrasaurus/function-faker-image/README.md

 ## Dev Setup

+Create a Firebase project and
+1. set up billing
+2. Enable Firestore (in Database section) & Storage
-Create a Firebase project and set up billing, set PROJECT_ID in command-line sequence below to *your* project id.
+3. set PROJECT_ID in command-line sequence below to *your* project id.

 ```
 PROJECT_ID=function-faker-image